- Freshman Applicants

 It is the students’ responsibility to enroll each semester in the requisite number of credit hours in accordance with the students’ individual degree plan.
 To be considered a full-time student, a minimum of 12 credit hours each fall and spring semester is required.
 Part-time enrollment (less than 12 credit hours) may impact student's financial aid and scholarships, health insurance, on-campus housing, and the four-year graduation guarantee.
-Students must petition to be enrolled in more than 21 credit hours in any given fall or spring semester, in more than 16 credit hours in Summer Session as a whole, and in more than one class in either Maymester or Augmester during Summer Session.
+Students must petition to be enrolled in more than 21 credit hours in any given fall or spring semester, and in more than 16 credit hours in Summer Session as a whole.
+Students may enroll in a maximum of 4 credit hours in Maymester, Augmester, or Winter Term.

 Sequence of Courses